-- 3.3 ABFSE accredited institutions or programs which choose to offer, in addition to one or more accredited programs, unaccreditable programs must comply with the following procedures: - 3.3.1 Publications describing the unaccreditable program must contain the following information: "This academic program is designed to meet specific state or professional needs.
+- 3.4 ABFSE accredited institutions or programs which choose to offer, in addition to one or more accredited programs, unaccreditable programs must comply with the following procedures: - 3.4.1 Publications describing the unaccreditable program must contain the following information: "This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required." - 3.3.2 In addition, the academic transcript for graduates of unaccreditable programs must carry the statement: "This academic program is designed to meet specific state or professional needs.
+Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required." - 3.4.2 In addition, the academic transcript for graduates of unaccreditable programs must carry the statement: "This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
-Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required." - 3.3.3 The requirements of Standard 3.3 do not apply to a bachelor degree completion program which requires graduation from an ABFSE accredited program as a condition for admission. - 3.4 Written policies must exist which ensure due process for students, faculty, and staff, including grievance procedures, clearly defined disciplinary policies, and sexual harassment policies. - 3.4.1 All written student complaints about the program that follow the institution's or other governing entity's stated procedure must be available for review. - 3.4.2 The program must file a written response or demonstrate resolution of complaints that have been received. - 3.4.3 Written student complaints are to be reported on the Annual Report. - 3.5 Honesty and integrity are required of all accredited programs and each program will conduct itself in an ethical manner.
-Violations of ethics include, but are not limited to: - 3.5.1 Providing false, misleading, or distorted information directly or by omission to the ABFSE or Committee of Accreditation (COA); - 3.5.2 Engaging in illegal conduct; - 3.5.3 Presenting false information to students, faculty, staff or the public; - 3.5.4 Engaging in intentional conduct that is coercive to students or prejudicial to student learning or outcomes - 3.5.5 Any other conduct that is generally regarded as unethical in higher education, accreditation of educational programs and institutions, or funeral service. - 3.6 See also Standards 4.1 and 11.2 (if applicable) for additional topics subject to Administrative Practices and Ethical Standards.
+Students graduating from this program are not eligible to take the National Board Examination or any state board examination for which graduation from an ABFSE accredited program is required." - 3.5 Written policies must exist which ensure due process for students, faculty, and staff, including grievance procedures, clearly defined disciplinary policies, and sexual harassment policies. - 3.5.1 All written student complaints about the program that follow the institution's or other governing entity's stated procedure must be available for review. - 3.5.2 The program must file a written response or demonstrate resolution of complaints that have been received. - 3.5.3 Written student complaints are to be reported on the Annual Report. - 3.6 Honesty and integrity are required of all accredited programs and each program will conduct itself in an ethical manner.
+Violations of ethics include, but are not limited to: - 3.6.1 Providing false, misleading, or distorted information directly or by omission to the ABFSE or Committee of Accreditation (COA); - 3.6.2 Engaging in illegal conduct; - 3.6.3 Presenting false information to students, faculty, staff or the public; - 3.6.4 Engaging in intentional conduct that is coercive to students or prejudicial to student learning or outcomes - 3.6.5 Any other conduct that is generally regarded as unethical in higher education, accreditation of educational programs and institutions, or funeral service. - 3.7 See also Standards 4.1 and 11.2 (if applicable) for additional topics subject to Administrative Practices and Ethical Standards.